ParmeshwarMurmu/E-Cart/README.md

 ```

+## Usage
+Below are some instructions and examples on how to use this project.

-## SignUp
+## Sign Up

-To Register for this application you have to use your email ID and Fill in the required credentials.
-After successful signup, you will see a success toast.
+Step 1.
+If you are a new user and you have not registered then in order to purchase any product you need to create your account first and then login to your account.

 ![SignUp Page](https://github.com/ParmeshwarMurmu/E-Cart/assets/121368970/fa4e882c-34be-4dda-b663-9c08167c6c6e)

+**Note** *** After successfull registration  you will see a successfull toast with User Register message.

-# Login Page
+## Login

+Step 2.
+After successfull Registration log in to Your account and use the same credential used at the time of registration.

 ![Login Page](https://github.com/ParmeshwarMurmu/E-Cart/assets/121368970/24c98ada-68ef-4516-a05a-2e820dd41230)

+**Note** *** After successfull Login  User is going to see its profile at top right corner of the application.

-# Home Page
+## Home Page
+This is the home page and user can see latest offers going on, latest trends, new Arrivals in all categories etc.

 ![E-Cart Home Page](https://github.com/ParmeshwarMurmu/E-Cart/assets/121368970/224f24ff-c1a6-46b8-994c-9caf643db428)

-# Home Product Section
+## Home Product Section
 ![Product Section](https://github.com/ParmeshwarMurmu/E-Cart/assets/121368970/1cd3148d-c739-47b3-b916-853b1a17066e)

 # Product Page

+This is the product page where user can see all product and sort the product according to user choice.
+User can sort the product according to their categories, brand, color and price.

+Also user can see product details and Add to cart Button where user can add product to thier cart.

 ![E-Cart Product Page](https://github.com/ParmeshwarMurmu/E-Cart/assets/121368970/34b1effe-9a6a-4309-85e9-43c538417fa4)